How Do Web Hosting Companies Make Money?

 Sure, there are other things to look for, but the price is probably the first thing people look at.

 You want to get hosting at the lowest possible price.
-Be careful because many hosting plans will start at a low price then increase it after so much time.
+Be careful because many hosting plans will start at a low price, then increase it after some time.
 They do say they increase the price, but it’s in the fine print.

 Another thing is a money-back guarantee, the longer the better.
 All the money-back guarantee does is provide confidence in the service.